Loboc Church

-The San Pedro Apostol Parish Church (also Saint Peter the Apostle Parish Church, Spanish: Iglesia Parroquial de San Pedro Apóstol), commonly known as Loboc Church, is a Roman Catholic church in the municipality of Loboc, Bohol, Philippines, within the jurisdiction of the Roman Catholic Diocese of Tagbilaran.
+San Pedro Apostol Parish Church, commonly known as Loboc Church and alternatively as the Diocesan Shrine of Our Lady of Guadalupe in Extremadura, is a Roman Catholic church in the municipality of Loboc, Bohol, Philippines, within the jurisdiction of the Diocese of Tagbilaran.

 After the Jesuits established the Christian community in Baclayon, they moved to Loboc and established a second Christian settlement in Bohol.
 The parish was established in 1602, and the present coral stone church was completed in 1734.
 Because of its strategic location, it became the center of the Jesuit mission in the Bohol area.
 In 1768, upon the expulsion of the Jesuits, the town was transferred to the Augustinian Recollects.

 The church is classified as a National Historical Landmark by the National Historical Commission of the Philippines and a National Cultural Treasure by the National Museum of the Philippines.

 It was severely damaged when a 7.2 magnitude earthquake struck Bohol and other parts of Central Visayas on October 15, 2013.
-An effort to faithfully restore the church began in 2017, and it was finally reopened on May 16 2021.
+Restoration works began in 2017 and the church was reopened on May 16, 2021.